rinkitadhana/Switchfolio/README.md

-# Switchfolio
+# Split personality ahh portfolio - Switchfolio

-**Switchfolio** is a two-in-one portfolio website that allows users to switch between two portfolios with a button on the top right.
-This clean, minimalistic website features a great UI/UX design and sleek animations, making it a perfect fit for showcasing personal projects and skills.
+Split personality ahh portfolio - Switchfolio is a two-in-one portfolio website that allows users to switch between two portfolios with a button.
+This minimalistic website features a great UI/UX design and sleek animations, making it a perfect fit for showcasing personal projects and skills.

 ## Features